SamChinellato/automating-aws-with-python/README.md

 ## 01-webotron

-Webotron is a local script that will sync a local directory to an S3 bucket, and optionally configure Route 53 or Cloudfront aswell.
+Webotron is a local script that will sync a local directory to an S3 bucket, and optionally configure Route 53 or Cloudfront as well.

+## Features

+Webotron has the following features (currently):

+-List buckets
+-List bucket objects